hantonio/vmware_exporter/kubernetes/readme.md

-# Vmware node exporter on kubernetes
+# VMWare exporter on Kubernetes

-First edit the config.yml file to match your setup.
+First edit the vmware-exporter-configmap.yaml file to match your setup.
 Afterwards, using the read command interactively type in your password, then run the command to create your secret on the cluster.
 And finally deploy the exporter container.